 Grains are common dietary staples.
 Whole grains are often touted as providing the most dietary benefits because they’re high in fiber and nutrients.

-But once you receive an IBD diagnosis and the disease is active, the fiber factor may be problematic, and depending on your individual symptoms, your doctor may recommend a low-fiber diet.
+But once you receive an IBD diagnosis and the disease is active, the fiber factor may be problematic.
+Depending on your symptoms, your doctor may recommend a low fiber diet.

 This means you’ll have to limit the amount of whole grains you eat.
-According to the Crohn’s and Colitis Foundation of America (CCFA), people with Crohn’s may benefit from a low-fiber, low-residue eating plan to help manage small intestinal constriction or acute symptoms.
-This type of diet reduces fiber and “scrap” that can stay behind and irritate the bowels.
+According to the Crohn’s and Colitis Foundation of America (CCFA), people with Crohn’s may benefit from a low fiber, low residue eating plan to help manage small intestinal constriction or acute symptoms.
+This diet reduces fiber and “scrap” that can stay behind and irritate the bowels.

-However, ongoing research questions the usefulness of low-fiber diets in Crohn’s disease management.
-A small 2015 study using a plant-forward diet that included eggs, dairy, fish, and fiber showed a high rate of maintained remission over two years.
+However, ongoing research questions the usefulness of low fiber diets in Crohn’s disease management.
+A small 2015 study using a plant-forward diet that included eggs, dairy, fish, and fiber showed a high rate of remission over 2 years.

-Overall, the researchers reviewed other studies as well and concluded that plant-based diets may help to decrease intestinal inflammation and improve overall health.
+Overall, the researchers also reviewed other studies and concluded that plant-based diets may help decrease intestinal inflammation and improve overall health.
 Researchers reported that the higher fiber intake didn’t result in unfavorable symptoms or outcomes.

 Grains to eat: